Sovrn-place/.github/profile/README.md

 ### The thesis

 Democracy hasn't been fully realized.
-The next phase is competitive governance — cities and zones competing for residents, capital, and talent the way companies compete for customers.
+The next phase is a reverse marketplace for human capital - cities and zones competing for residents, capital, and talent the way companies compete for customers.
 Sovrn is the infrastructure layer that makes this competition possible.

 ### Links